 From here, the message becomes fairly simple: consider the complex needs of your customers.
 Take steps to comprehensively explain any changes and their benefits, and provide strong proof wherever possible of the success of new methods, such as examples of queries being answered faster through chatbots or online self-service.

 Channel shift will be key to the future of customer service, but winning the hearts and minds of your customers is crucial!

-To learn more about how you can offer an excellent customer experience across all channels, visit here.
+To learn more about how you can offer an excellent customer experience across all channels using an enterprise contact center.